-CommunitySites websites and catalogues meet the W3C accessibility standard required by the HLF (single A rating) and higher AA or AAA ratings can be achieved if required.
+CommunitySites websites and catalogues meet the WCAG 2 accessibility standard (single A rating) and higher AA or AAA ratings can be achieved if required.
 However, note that the highest accessibility ratings require editorial disciplines as well as technical disciplines and may not be appropriate or realistic for all sites.

 ‘Project should contribute digital outputs to appropriate heritage collections’

 CommunitySites software provides export facilities so that the content of websites or catalogues can be migrated into archive and museum catalogues.
-Several of our websites have been successfully archived by the British Library and we can feed catalogue content to the Culture Grid if required.
+Several of our websites have been successfully archived by the British Library.

 ‘Digital content must be licensed for use by others under the Creative Commons licence ‘Attribution Non-commercial’ (CC BY-NC)’